Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Results for 1982-1999 Dataset

+Using MCMC, we get samples of model parameters $\bm{\theta}$ and latent factor $\bm{X}$ from the posterior $\pi(\bm{\theta},\bm{X}|\bm{Y})$ for a given dataset $\bm Y$.
 We first validated our MCMC algorithm by simulating data from default and recovery models assuming some realistic parameter values, and performing MCMC on the simulated data.
-The posterior mode should approach the assumed parameter values used in the simulation when the sample size increases.
-Having satisfied with this validation, we then proceed to confirm the MLE results of D\"{u}llmann and Trapp (2004), using the same real data and approximate likelihood functions.
+The posterior mean should approach the assumed parameter values used in the simulation when the sample data size increases.
+Having satisfied with this validation, we then proceed to confirm the closed-form solution of MLE given in Section 3.2.

-The data source for default frequencies and recovery rates is Standard\&Poor's Credit Pro database.
-The actual data used by D\"{u}llmann and Trapp (2004) were kindly supplied to us by these authors.
-This dataset contains default rate and recovery rate observations for 18 years ($T=18$), from January 1982 to December 1999.
-The recovery rates are measured either by market prices at default or prices at emergence from default.
-D\"{u}llmann and Trapp (2004) found the estimates of the expected recovery rates are $9\%$ - $26\%$ higher for prices at emergence than for market prices at default.
-In this study we use the definition with market prices at default.
-A very detailed description of the raw data and their pre-processing was given by D\"{u}llmann and Trapp (2004).

-As discussed previously, the maximum likelihood procedure adopted by D\"{u}llmann and Trapp (2004) involves separate stages for the default and recovery processes, and an approximation in the second stage by using historical volatility.
-To confirm their MLE results with our MCMC simulations, we follow the same steps.
-That is, we first performed MCMC using the default probability likelihood (\ref{eqn_likelihoodD}).
+As discussed previously, the maximum likelihood procedure involves separate stages for the default and recovery processes, and closed-form solutions can be found for both processes.
+To confirm MLE results with our MCMC simulations, we follow the same two steps.
+Note that in the case of uniform prior, the posterior mode should be the same as MLE.
+We first performed MCMC using the default probability likelihood (\ref{eqn_likelihoodD}).
 The posterior mode for $\rho$ and $p$ indeed agrees with those obtained using ML.
-Then in the second stage we perform MCMC with the likelihood function for recovery (\ref{eqn_likelihoodR}), conditioning on $\rho$, $p$ and the same historical volatility as used by D\"{u}llmann and Trapp.
-Again, the posterior modes for $\mu$ and $\omega$ agree with the MLEs.
-These MLE results and the corresponding values for the the stressed probability of default PD, the stressed LGD and the corresponding economic capital EC (see Section 2.3.3 for definitions of these quantities), with $X=\Phi^{-1}(0.001)$, are shown in Table 2.
+Then in the second stage we perform MCMC with the likelihood function for recovery (\ref{eqn_likelihoodR}), conditioning on $\rho$ and $p$.
+Again, the posterior modes for $\mu$, $\sigma$ and $\omega$ agree with the MLEs.
+These closed-form MLE results and the corresponding values for the the stressed PD, the stressed LGD and corresponding economic capital EC (i.e. calculated with $X=\Phi^{-1}(0.001)$, see Section 2.3.2 for definitions of these quantities) are shown in Table \ref{tab2}.